 While there are literally thousands of copywriters out there, finding a good one can be like searching for a needle in the proverbial haystack.

-The market is flooded with subpar writers or agencies, sometimes from non-English speaking countries looking to churn out content and make a quick buck.
+One of the biggest copywriting challenges is that the market is flooded with subpar writers or agencies, sometimes from non-English speaking countries looking to churn out content and make a quick buck.

 However, for those that are serious about the business, there can be solid relationships made with long-term clients that include benefits for both sides.

 If you are considering a writing career you should have the basic skills, and be aware of the copywriting challenges if you are to be successful.

 That means a good command of the native language you are using and punctuation, grammar, and spelling ability.

 As with all careers, there are some problems you will undoubtedly face.